 Save new schema versions

-- If the instance where the database resides is managed in Security Collaboration mode, click the icon in the upper-right corner of the SQLConsole tab to synchronize the latest schema.
+- If the instance in which the database resides is managed in Security Collaboration mode, click the icon in the upper-right corner of the SQLConsole tab to synchronize the latest schema.

-- If the instance where the database resides is managed in Flexible Management or Stable Change mode, click the icon in the upper-left corner of the SQLConsole tab to synchronize the latest schema.
+- If the instance in which the database resides is managed in Flexible Management or Stable Change mode, click the icon in the upper-left corner of the SQLConsole tab to synchronize the latest schema.